ghattab/cycasp/README.md

 [![DOI](https://zenodo.org/badge/21568/ghattab/SEEVIS.svg)](https://zenodo.org/badge/latestdoi/21568/ghattab/SEEVIS)
 # SEEVIS, (S)egmentation-Fr(EE) (VIS)ualisation

 A biomovie is a temporal series of digital microscopy images that is recorded for one selected visual field in a bacterial time course experiment.
 SEEVIS is a data driven and segmentation-free approach to extract and visualise feature positions from a biomovie as a lineage tree using a space-time cube.
 The visualisation is coupled with three different colour mapping methods to better appreciate the cell lineage growth.
-They are titled and functionally described as follows:
+They are based on two colour palettes (Tableau10 and viridis), are titled and functionally described as follows:

-1. Nominal colour coding (NCC) highlights single feature trajectories.
+1. Nominal colour coding (NCC) highlights single feature trajectories (Tableau10)
-2. Time colour coding (TCC) visually promotes the extent of the population growth over time.
+2. Time colour coding (TCC) visually promotes the extent of the population growth over time (viridis)
-3. Progeny colour coding (PCC) supports the process of tracing back features to their parents.
+3. Progeny colour coding (PCC) supports the process of tracing back features to their parents (Tableau10).

 This work was funded by the German-Canadian DFG International Research Training Group GRK 1906/1 and the “Phenotypic Heterogeneity and Sociobiology of Bacterial Populations” DFG SPP1617.